“Should my kids get the flu shot this year?” These doubts are misguided, per a pediatric infectious disease specialist.

 Kids really suffer from the flu, but the virus affects more than physical health.
 Staying home sick also affects your child’s learning.

-How do you distinguish a common cold from the flu (influenza)?
 When late fall rolls around, the flu usually rolls in with it.
-“The first few days with a cough, fever and sore throat are early signs of influenza,” says Dr. Arrieta.
-“Fever is very common.
-Probably 90 percent of children who have influenza will have a (high) fever.”
+A cough, a high fever and sore throat are early signs of influenza.